 Now that you have had a good overview of the platform and its components we suggest you take some time to learn about USD which is at the center of Omniverse.

 The fundamental representation of assets in Omniverse is Pixar’s open-source Universal Scene Description (USD).
-While USD includes a file format, it is much more than that.
-USD is a powerful scene representation with an API that allows complex property inheritance, instancing, layering, lazy loading and a wide variety of other key features.
-Omniverse uses USD for interchange through the Omniverse Nucleus DB service.
+USD is a powerful framework and scene representation with an API that allows complex property inheritance, instancing, layering, lazy loading and a wide variety of other key features.

 - 02:40 - Why USD was created

 - 06:31 - USD requirements

 - 07:27 - Hydra